The free whisky newsletters listed below each have the first page shown.

 In this issue I look at anCnoc (pronounced as a-nock) 12-year-old single malt scotch, which I tasted for the first time when Jeff at Liquor bank (Paradise & Chico, California) gave me some to try.

-This is an easy drinking single malt, which I enjoyed a lot.
-To me this is a quintessential Speyside whisky.
+This is an easy-drinking single malt, which I enjoyed a lot.
+To me, this is a quintessential Speyside whisky.

 It has nice sweet malty notes with a subtle and distinctive complexity to it that, for me, makes it a standout Speyside whisky.

-I can’t say that I had even seen this whisky before Jeff gave it to me.
+I can’t say that I had ever seen this whisky before Jeff gave it to me.
 I can only assume that the owners don’t have a large marketing budget, which is a shame, as this deserves to be tasted.
 If you come across a bottle, I highly recommend you give it a try.